tomcam/least-github-pages/docs/README.md

 * [Your GitHub Pages URL and adding preview to your README.md](add-github-pages-preview.md)
 * [Add images to your GitHub Pages site](adding-images-github-pages-site.md)
 * Change the appearance of your site using Jekyll themes

+This guide shows you how to create information-heavy websites quickly and interactively using GitHub Pages right on the GitHub website.
+You don't need to learn command-line programs like Git or install anything on your own computer.

+GitHub Pages is free if your repository (file storage area) is public.

+## Intended audience

+GitHub Pages uses [Jekyll](https://jekyllrb.com), a publishing system based on the Ruby programming language.
+The Jekyll documentation is excellent, especially if you already know Jekyll, program in Ruby, and have both Ruby and Jekyll installed on your local computer.
+The GitHub Pages documentation is comprehensive and excellent--if you're already a Jekyll expert.

+[The Least You Need to Know About GitHub Pages](./) is designed for people who don't happen to know Jekyll already but who need to get up to speed in GitHub Pages quickly to get a job done *now*.
+It tells you not only what to do step by step, but also briefly explains why you take each step.

+You probably don't want to use this guide to create web pages that require complex, individual formatting on a per-page basis.
+GitHub Pages uses Markdown, which has some limited formatting information but not a lot.
+GitHub Pages then uses Jekyll to turn that Markdown into HTML, based on the Jekyll theme you've chosen.
+Generally speaking this approach is absolutely ideal for blogs, technical documents and instructional materials that require versioning and collaboration, where the main work product is words and pictures.
+It is not a good fit for things like boutique pages, restaurant menu sites, consumer product sites, and so on where custom formatting is the norm.

+### Advantages to using GitHub Pages

+Still wondering whether to use GitHub Pages?
+See [Advantages to using GitHub Pages to generate static sites](github-pages-advantages.md)

+### Disadvantages to using GitHub Pages

+If you want to understand why GitHub pages may not suit your project, see [When to avoid GitHub pages](github-pages-disadvantages.md).